geogate-io/GeoGate/docs/source/python.rst

 Plugin Specific Third-party Dependencies
 ========================================

-Python plugin requires following third-party libraries/tools to function:
+The Python plugin requires the following third-party libraries/tools to function:

 - `Conduit Library <https://llnl-conduit.readthedocs.io/en/latest/>`_

 - `Python <https://www.python.org>`_ and other third-party modules that will be used.

 .. note::
-  All dependencies can be installed using combination of `Spack <https://spack.io>`_ and Python (i.e., `pip <https://pip.pypa.io/en/stable/#>`_, `Conda <https://conda-forge.org>`_) package managers.
-Please refer to Installation section for more detail.
+  All dependencies can be installed using a combination of `Spack <https://spack.io>`_ and Python (i.e., `pip <https://pip.pypa.io/en/stable/#>`_, `Conda <https://conda-forge.org>`_) package managers.

 ===========================================
 Building GeoGate with Python Plugin Support
 ===========================================

-To build Catalyst plugin user needs to provide ``-DGEOGATE_USE_PYTHON=ON`` CMake option in build time.
+To build the Catalyst plugin, the user needs to provide the ``-DGEOGATE_USE_PYTHON=ON`` CMake option at build time.
 Otherwise, GeoGate will not build with Python plugin support.

 =============================
 Runtime Configuration Options